-For the ingredient lists, see the inside front cover.
+For the ingredient list, see the side of the box.

-TO MAKE THE GUM, YOU WILL ALSO NEED: Scissors, microwave-safe container, water, cup or bowl, cutting board or flat work surface, spoon, scissors or knife
+TO MAKE THE GUM, YOU WILL ALSO NEED: Cup, water, scissors, tablespoon, adhesive tape, fork, spoon, cutting board or flat work surface, microwave-safe container (disposable plastic cup or bowl recommended), knife, wax paper, ruler

-FOR SOME EXPERIMENTS, YOU WILL ALSO NEED: Two glass jars or drinking glasses, paper, pen, tape, tissue paper or paper towels, kitchen scale, clean rubber band

-KITCHEN EQUIPMENT: You will need a microwave, stove, sink, and a regularly equipped kitchen.
+FOR SOME EXPERIMENTS, YOU WILL ALSO NEED: Two glass jars or drinking glasses, tissue paper or paper towels, kitchen scale, clean rubber band KITCHEN EQUIPMENT: You will need a microwave (or stove), sink, and a regularly equipped kitchen.
 Read through each experiment to make sure you have everything you need for the experiment.

-Hey Gum Makers!
+Hey Bubble Gum-gineers!